jkgs1/rubyproject/README.md

-# A password generator made with ruby
+# A password generator made with ruby2d